cds-astro/astroquery.cds/docs/cds.rst

 * pyvo
 * regions

-Performing a mocserver query on a simple cone region
+Performing a cds query on a simple cone region
 ====================================================

 .. code:: python3